EpocDotFr/yatage/docs/creator/world.rst

 :ref:`room <room-structure>` structure.

 References *must* obviously be unique.
 References are used as the in-game rooms name unless the rooms's :ref:`room-name` has been set.
+References are shown when the player enters a room, and when the player invokes the :ref:`action-look` action.
 At least one well-formed room *must* be defined and referenced by :ref:`world-start`.

 See also :doc:`room`.